amwatson/CitraVR/README.md

 Contributing compatibility data helps more accurately reflect the current capabilities of the emulator, so it would be highly appreciated if you could go through the reporting process after completing a game.

 # Minimum requirements

 Below are the minimum requirements to run Azahar:

 ### Desktop

 ```
 Operating System: Windows 10 (64-bit), MacOS 13.4 (Ventura), or modern 64-bit Linux
 CPU: x86-64/ARM64 CPU (Windows for ARM not supported).
-Single core performance higher than 1,800 on Passmark
+     Single core performance higher than 1,800 on Passmark.
+     SSE4.2 required on x86_64.
 GPU: OpenGL 4.3 or Vulkan 1.1 support
 Memory: 2GB of RAM.
 4GB is recommended
 ```
 ### Android

 ```
-Operating System: Android 9.0+ (64-bit)
+Operating System: Android 10.0+ (64-bit)
 CPU: Snapdragon 835 SoC or better
 GPU: OpenGL ES 3.2 or Vulkan 1.1 support
 Memory: 2GB of RAM.
 4GB is recommended